 Blackpool Council and Blackburn with Darwen Council are both Lead Local Flood Authorities in their own right.

 The Flood Risk Management Team does not provide assistance during a flood event, neither does it undertake a role during an emergency.
-This role is undertaken by the Emergency Resilience Team working with partners.

 The Lead Local Flood Authority's role and powers